 Here at Insulation Superstore, we have a range of external wall insulation boards.
 Choose from the popular Kingspan Kooltherm external wall insulation, Diffutherm insulation boards, Diffuboard insulation boards or Pavatherm insulation boards.

-As we mentioned earlier, the process involved in installing external wall insulation is relatively complex, which is why it is most commonly undertaken by professionals.
+As mentioned earlier, the installation process is relatively complex, which is why professionals most commonly carry it out.
 However, we’ve outlined some of the basic steps taken during the installation of external wall insulation below.

 Diagram showing how external wall insulation works.